jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (a) complete a notice in the prescribed form, or in a form to the same effect, acknowledging the seizure and impoundment, and setting out (if the particulars are reasonably ascertainable)—
-    (i) the full name and full address of the driver; and (ia) the driver’s electronic address (if the driver has an electronic address); and (ii) the full name and full address of the transport service operator, if different from the driver; and (iia) the transport service operator’s electronic address (if the transport service operator is different from the driver and has an electronic address); and
+    (i) the full name and full address of the driver; and (ia) the driver’s electronic address (if the driver has an electronic address); and (ib) the driver’s mobile phone number (if the driver has a mobile phone number); and (ii) the full name and full address of the transport service operator, if different from the driver; and (iia) the transport service operator’s electronic address (if the transport service operator is different from the driver and has an electronic address); and
+    (iib) the transport service operator’s mobile phone number (if the transport service operator has a mobile phone number); and
     (iii) the year of manufacture and make of the vehicle, and its registration plate details or vehicle identification number; and
     (iv) the date and time of the seizure; and
     (v) the place where the vehicle is to be impounded; and